apache/nuttx/boards/arm64/qemu/qemu-armv8a/README.txt

 README.txt
 ==========

-This board configuration will use QEMU to emulate a generic Cortex-A53 hardware platform and provides support for these devices:
+This board configuration will use QEMU to emulate generic ARM64 v8-A series hardware platform and provides support for these devices:

  - GICv3 interrupt controller